emqx/eip/active/0011-persistent-sessions.md

 In the final stage of initialization, the buffered messages are delivered.
 When this procedure is done for all writers, the session goes into normal operation mode.

+### Garbage collection of persistent data

+To limit the data growth of the system garbage collection should be implemented.

+* Any session message marked as both `UNDELIVERED` and `DELIVERED` can be deleted.
+* All session messages for a session marked with clean start can be deleted.
+* Session state for a session abandoned by a clean start can be deleted.
+* Messages with no references from the session message table can be deleted.

+Only the last garbage collection is problematic to implement, and it also concerns the table that is likely to grow the most.

+## Impact on the system

+In the current implementation, the system is not following mqtt standard with respect to persistent sessions if a node goes down while a persistent session is connected to it.
+Any knowledge of this persistent session is lost.
+The suggested solution will close this gap, but it comes at a price.

+#### Increased storage
+The storage of a node will increase with the new tables.
+This also means more database replication between nodes.
+The described solution does not incur more cluster-global transactions than today, but the amount of data in them will increase.

+#### Increased work for publishers
+Since connection processes are now tasked with persisting data on publish, either in their own context or by sending data to writer processes, the amount of work will increase in the presence of persistent sessions.

+#### Increased node tasks
+The amount of work for the nodes will increase by adding garbage collection and writer processes.

+#### Increased node communication
+Apart from increased database replication, a new synchronization point is added between an initializing session process and remote writers.

+#### Increased work for persistent sessions
+The start-up time for persistent sessions will increase because of more complicated initialization work.
+Apart from that, it also needs to persist its state whenever it changes.

 ## Configuration Changes